scottgonzalez/node-browserstack/readme.md

 ## License

-node-browserstack is licensed under the MIT license.
+Copyright 2013 Scott González.
+Released under the terms of the MIT license.